 Let Veterans Know That You're Thankful for Their Service

-Volunteer to help homeless veterans in the United States
+Volunteen to help homeless veterans in the United States.

 Did you know that veterans make up a significant portion of the homeless population?
 Here at P.E.E.R.S.
 Caring Homes for Veterans, we believe that every veteran should have a roof over their head.
 That's why we provide housing for homeless veterans in Montgomery, AL, and the entire United States.